How it works

 The readers’ group has one presenter and three readers of alternating gender for each edition so that there is a clear voice break between articles.
 Everyone taking part in a recording session is named in the introduction by the presenter.
 Our recording sessions take place on Tuesday evenings.

 The distribution team comes in the next day to duplicate the master memory stick.
 The recorded media is put into a blue ‘Articles for the Blind’ pouch, according to the listeners’ preference and labelled.
 The pouches are delivered by post later in the week.
-When a listener has finished with the media, they return it in the pouch with their address label inside and post it back to us.
+When a listener has finished with the media, they return it in the pouch with their address label changed to HTN and post it back to us.
 No postage is required.

 Our Recordings